nrokh/ScientificFigures/README.md

 <h2 align="center">Figure Assessment Rubric</h2>
  <details>

-In this folder, we highlight six key attributes to help assess figures for presentations, publications, and posters.
+In the Figure Rubric, we highlight six key attributes to help assess figures for presentations, publications, and posters.
 The six attributes are:
 - Scale & Resolution
 - Units & Labels
 - Colors